megurumi/landing_app/README.md

 ## Journey to become a crochet creator

 ## License
-This project is licensed under the Megurumi Inc. Proprietary License - see the [LICENSE](./LICENSE.md) file for details.
+This project is licensed under the Megurumi Creative Proprietary License - see the [LICENSE](./LICENSE.md) file for details.

 ## Setup

-- Copy `.env.local` in `.env` to run the project
+- Copy `.env.example` in `.env` to run the project
 - `pnpm`
 - `pnpm dev`